Perspectives from Faculty and Staff Participating in iCEP

 The training is divided into three modules, each with practical objectives and real-world applications:

-Module 3: Supporting the Transition to the Workforce Explore key deadlines, emotional pressures, and challenges related to work authorization and job searching—valuable even if you’re not in career services or visa advising.
+Module 3: Empowering Advisors - Explore key deadlines, emotional pressures, and challenges related to work authorization and job searching—valuable even if you’re not in career services or visa advising.

 Each module includes real-life scenarios, Q&A sessions, and actionable tools.